 Positively Naperville is a marketing campaign on local public access television.
 Check out Channel 6 (government access) and Channel 17 (public access).

-Positively Naperville hosts two companion Web sites.
-One includes 70 pages of information and the another hosts sports.
+Positively Naperville hosts two companion Web sites linked together.
+One website includes what seems like a gazillion pages of information saved in our archive (always check the published date of a story!) and the another hosts sports.
 They’re linked and can be viewed from any computer in the world.
 Here you’ll find a brief history of the corporate citizens who have invested (contributed their advertising/marketing dollars) in the project to serve all of Naperville.
 You’ll also find links to their corporate Web sites, as well as links to hundreds of local web sites.

-Positively Naperville could be considered a clearinghouse for events, but we like to think it’s much more.
+Positively Naperville could be considered a clearinghouse for traditional and cultural events, but we like to think it’s much more.
 Positively Naperville lists upcoming community events on monthly calendars with input from readers.
 This simplified listing easy to view by scrolling down the page will serve to help event planners.
 Be sure to look at the navigation bars at the top and bottom of the pages for links to many other categories featured on this website.
-Note also that this month’s issue is available as presented in print.
-In addition to the calendar listing on line, organizations can submit press releases (200 of your best words) about upcoming events that, if appropriate, may be included in Positively Naperville.

 Thanks for reading!
 Finally, Positively Naperville editors like to say “PN is a preview upcoming happenings rather than a review of what’s happened.”
-Their aim is to create an innovative, independent publication, always a work in progress, with the flexibility and desire to make a difference by promoting good news and community spirit for ALL of Naperville!
+Their aim is to create an innovative, independent publication, always a work in progress, with the flexibility and desire to make a difference by promoting good news, locally relevant stories and community spirit for ALL of Naperville!
 Celebrate safely.